miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 ## Migrating the database

-Updating the database (or setting it up initially) will apply patches to the database using Flyway using the `ROOT.war`.
-The same path should be used for `MISO_FILES_DIR` as is set for `miso.fileStorageDirectory` in `miso.properties` (`/storage/miso/files/` by default)
+Flyway is used to apply patches to your database to make it compatible with the new MISO version.
+The same path should be used for `MISO_FILES_DIR` as is set for `miso.fileStorageDirectory` in `miso.properties` (`/storage/miso/files/` by default). `SQLSTORE.JAR` should be the `sqlstore.jar` file you downloaded.

     cd ${FLYWAY}
     rm -f jars/sqlstore-*.jar
-    unzip -xjo $CATALINA_HOME/webapps/ROOT.war 'WEB-INF/lib/sqlstore-*.jar' -d jars
+    cp ${SQLSTORE.JAR} jars
     ./flyway -user=$MISO_DB_USER -password=$MISO_DB_PASS -url=$MISO_DB_URL -outOfOrder=true -locations=classpath:db/migration,classpath:uk.ac.bbsrc.tgac.miso.db.migration migrate -placeholders.filesDir=${MISO_FILES_DIR}

 `$DB_URL` should be in the same format as in the `ROOT.xml`, except replacing `&amp;` with just `&`